Information and Registration

 Deadlines

-Complete the above Registration steps with Pack 9 by Wednesday, May 15 so that we can submit everything on time.
+Complete the above Registration steps with Pack 9 by Wednesday, April 30 so that we can submit everything on time.
 The Council will charge a late fee for registrations past deadline, so get your reservation in early to avoid that fee.
-Click here to complete the Pack 9 Summer Camp Registration form.
+Click here to complete the Pack 9 Summer Camp Registration form.FAQ

-A: We recommend Day Camp for younger scouts in K-2.
+Q: My child has never been camping or only gone once or twice.
+Which camp is better for them?A: We recommend Day Camp for younger scouts in K-2.
 Older scouts, grade 3-4, typically have the maturity to enjoy camping multiple nights at Adventure Camp.

 Q: Does my Scout have to go to camp alone, or may I go with them?